 Determining Course Equivalencies

 Initial determinations of transfer credit equivalencies are made by the AULA Office of Admissions through a comparison of course descriptions and/or course titles.
-The course work evaluated and deemed acceptable based on its content and comparability relative to the program standard/curricula will be initially posted to the student’s permanent University record and then validated and approved by the Office of the Registrar upon the student’s enrollment.
+The course work evaluated and deemed acceptable based on its content and comparability relative to the program standard/curricula will be initially posted to the student’s permanent University record and then validated and approved by the Office of the University Registrar upon the student’s enrollment.

 Acceptability and Comparability of Courses